-- 3. Where appropriate: vulnerable claimants who fail to respond to a benefit integrity case review letter.
-The definition of a vulnerable claimant will be determined by the benefit type. - 4.
-Aim of visit: to find out why the claimant has not responded to the review letter; to ensure the claimant understands their obligations in complying with the review; to carry out a full review and complete either ESA2 or A2.
+Where appropriate: Visit to vulnerable claimants who fail to respond to a benefit integrity case review letter.
+The definition of a vulnerable claimant is determined by the benefit type.

+Aim of visit: To find out why the claimant has not responded to the review letter; to ensure the claimant understands their obligations in complying with the review; to carry out a full review and complete either ESA2 or A2.